 When do I increase the food intake?

 Typically, you can increase the food intake to 2 meals at 8 – 9 months old, and increase to 3 meals from 10-month-old onwards.
-You should also follow your baby’s cues and adjust the amount and frequency accordingly.
+Desiree Lau also suggests increasing the frequency of meals (from one to two a day) as the baby becomes more accustomed to feeding.
+She states, “As the number of solid feeds increases, the number of milk feeds can be reduced.
 There is no hard and fast rule to increasing the food intake.

 How do I complement milk feedings with solid foods?